itsezc/MedKit/plans/index.md

 ### Identification

-Fetch the diseases[] assosicated with symptom
+Fetch the diseases[] assosicated with symptoms

 Option A / Option B {
 	diseases {